victorpena1/UFC_Analysis/README.md

 # EDA
 This is going to be mainly statistical understanding of the overall data set.

 # Hypothesis Testing
 #### <span style="color:Blue">Null hypothesis 1: Fighters with higher reach to height ratio (top 10%) DO NOT win more fights.</span>
 #### <span style="color:Blue">Alt hypothesis 1: Fighters with higher reach to height ratio (top 10%) win more fights.</span>
 Take the top 10% reach to height ratio fighters and compare them with the rest `Test Statistic:` Binomial probability based on p=0.5

+Ho = the distance between distribution of 90% and the 10% is equal or less than the zero H1 = the distance between distribution of 90% and the 10% is more than zero.